konnov/protocols-made-fun/_posts/2024-04-30-properties.md

 recover these tokens.

 If you look at the example carefully, no tokens were burnt or minted.
-The token supply remains to be the same.
+The token supply happens to be the same.
 I have asked the model checker to do it on purpose by using the definition `NextPreserving` instead of `Next`:

 **Source: [MC_AbstractDeFi.tla][]**